jlatta23/FacadeDesign/README.md

 # Facade Design Tool - Project Showcase
 3D Facade Design Tool.
 I discuss the design tool I built for a facade fabrication company.
+This live version has been used on over 100 projects by architects seeking to balance aesthetics with environmental & cost concerns.

 Demo Version: https://app.designflows.com/